burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 AA<std::vector<int>>, 2> obj;
 ```

 The name of a template class or template variable or a template function augmented with the list of parameter names for the template between angle brackets is called the **template-id** (See [cpp reference documentation](https://en.cppreference.com/w/cpp/language/templates)).

-During the definition of a member function or a static member of a template class, there are two aspects.
+During the definition of a member function or a static member of a template class, there are two aspects:

 First, it’s not necessary to use the full **template-id** within a template definition.